 Learn your baby’s signs of being sleepy.
 Some babies fuss or cry when they are tired, whereas others rub their eyes, stare off into space, or pull on their ears.
 Your baby will fall asleep more easily and more quickly if you put her down the minute she lets you know that she is sleepy.

 Decide on where your baby is going to sleep.
 Try to decide where your baby is going to sleep for the long run by 3 months of age as changes in sleeping arrangements will be harder on your baby as he gets older.
 For example, if your baby is sleeping in a bassinet, move him to a crib by 3 months.
-If your baby is sharing your bed, decide whether to continue that arrangement.
+Always practice the ABC’s of safe sleep: Babies should always sleep Alone, on their Backs, in a Crib.

 Develop a daily sleep schedule.
 Babies sleep best when they have consistent sleep times and wake times.
 Note that cutting back on naps to encourage nighttime sleep results in overtiredness and a worse night’s sleep.